 SPS students invited to Bears, Badges and Basketball Games

-Springfield Public Schools students grades K-6 are invited to a special basketball game with Missouri State basketball players and Springfield police officers.
+Springfield Public Schools students in grades K-6 are invited to a special basketball game with Missouri State basketball players and Springfield police officers.

 Missouri State men's basketball coach Dana Ford has announced the 2021 summer schedule for the Bears, Badges and Kids program.
 Ford helped get the initiative off the ground a year ago as an opportunity to bring local youth, Missouri State men's basketball players and local law enforcement officials together for monthly basketball clinics throughout the Springfield community.